Vizal1072/sql-data-warehouse/README.md

 ### BUILDING THE DATA WAREHOUSE

 ### OBJECTIVE
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling data analytical reporting.
+Develop a modern data warehouse using SQL Server to consolidate sales data and enabling data analytical reporting.

 ### SPECIFICATIONS